Thomas-Heusdens/seo-metadata-microservice/ARCHITECTURE.md

  │    ├── LoginView.java                 # Contains logic and styling of login form
  │    ├── MainLayout.java                # Contains the navigation
  │    ├── RegisterView.java              # Contains logic and styling of register form
- │    └── SeoAnalysisView.java           # Displays the result of the fetch to api/seo/analyze
+ │    ├── OAuthSuccessView.java          # Redirects the user to the homepage after a successful login with Google or Github │    └── SeoAnalysisView.java           # Displays the result of the fetch to api/seo/analyze │
- │
  ├── SeoMetadataMicroserviceApplication.java